 - QA Governance Group – this group has overall responsibility for strategic oversight, planning and coordination of FET provision.

-- Quality Assurance Steering Group – this group has responsibility for the monitoring and review of quality assurance.
+- Quality Assurance Steering Group (QASG) – this group supports the QA Governance Group in an advisory capacity in the development and implementation of quality assurance in FET

-- Quality Assurance Task Groups – the purpose of this group is to progress the development of specifically identified QA policies, procedures, programme-related matters and other QA actions that are identified through self-evaluation and/or other priority activities.
+- Quality Assurance Task Groups – the purpose of this group is to progress the development of specific quality projects – eg policies, procedures, research, programme-related matters – that have been identified by the QA Governance Group through self-evaluation, quality improvement planning and/or other priority activities.
 Terms of Reference, which include the design of a work brief, have been developed to support this group

-The composition of TETB’s governance groups strives to ensure that the members are appropriately competent to carry out the roles and decision-making duties expected of them.
-Details on membership, and terms of reference for all governance units, can also be found in TETB’s QA Governance with Terms of Reference
+The composition of Tipperary ETB’s governance groups strives to ensure that the members are appropriately competent to carry out the roles and decision-making duties expected of them.
+Details on membership, and terms of reference for all QA governance groups in Tipperary ETB, can also be found in TETB’s QA Governance Terms of Reference